gesdinet / jwt-refresh-token-bundle

 Revoke all invalid tokens

-If you want to revoke all invalid (datetime expired) refresh tokens you can execute:
+If you want to revoke all invalid refresh tokens, where the expiration time has passed, you can run this command:

 php bin/console gesdinet:jwt:clear